ryuukousho/Cog-RMH/README.md

-# Cog-RMH: Cognition-based Temporal Knowledge Graph Reasoning via Recalling Multiview History to Future
+# Cog-RMH: Cognition-based Recalling Multiview History for Event Forecasting in Temporal Knowledge Graph

-This is the released codes of the anonymous submission to the KDD 2025 (February Cycle):
+This is the released codes of the submission to the ACM Transactions on Information Systems (TOIS):

 ## Environment